AED

 "I might hurt them"

 They're dead.
-On top of that, you cannot make them more dead.
-On top of that, aEDs only shock shockable rhythms — the machine decides, not you.
+You cannot make them more dead.
+Think about it: aEDs only shock shockable rhythms — the machine decides, not you.
 Good Samaritan laws protect you in all 50 states.

 "I need to be certified"